 Users seem highly satisfied when it comes to its application and removal.
 The light powder spreads well over carpets, furniture and upholstery.
 Unlike other powders, this product is easy to vacuum and shouldn’t clog your device.

 We value manufacturers that stand behind their products.
-If you aren’t satisfied, the company states that it’ll refund the entire amount of the purchase.
-No questions asked.
+If you have any inquiries about the product, the company states that you are free to call their hotline.

 Keep In Mind